Article Overview: Pros & Cons of Living in North Carolina, Moving to North Carolina

 Table of Contents: Pros & Cons of Living in North Carolina

-Pros of Moving to North Carolina
+- Cons of Moving to North Carolina

 The south is known for hospitality, and North Carolina is no exception.
 It’s not uncommon to walk into a supermarket, cafe or restaurant and be greeted by name if you’ve lived in the town long enough.